adammenges/adammenges.github.io/_posts/2018-1-3-ipad-creative.md

 Also I wonder how much a visual programming language would work well with a touch interface.
 Something [QuartzComposer](https://developer.apple.com/library/content/documentation/GraphicsImaging/Conceptual/QuartzComposerUserGuide/qc_concepts/qc_concepts.html#//apple_ref/doc/uid/TP40005381-CH212-SW9) or [Origami](https://origami.design) inspired.
 It might even be a faster path to making sense with a touch interface then traditional code.
 Dragging around nodes/edges, or even many of them with multi-touch, could be far superior to a mouse based interface.

 Turns out with you do some pretty advanced things with such an environment.
-[Check out this Neural Network built entirely in Quartz Composer done by a friend of mine.](https://www.youtube.com/watch?v=eUEr4P_RWDA)Pretty impressive stuff.
+[Check out this Neural Network built entirely in Quartz Composer done by a friend of mine.](https://www.youtube.com/watch?v=eUEr4P_RWDA) Pretty impressive stuff.

 <br />